i-like-robots/hyperons/README.md

 The `style` attribute accepts a JavaScript object containing CSS properties and values.

-Style properties may be written in camelCase in order to be consistent with accessing the properties on DOM nodes from JS (e.g. `element.style.marginBottom`).
-Vendor prefixes other than "ms" should begin with a capital letter.
-This is why `WebkitHyphens` has an uppercase "W".
+Properties may be written in camelCase for consistency with accessing the properties with JavsScript in the browser (e.g. `element.style.marginBottom`).
+Vendor prefixes other than `ms` should always begin with a capital letter, such as `WebkitHyphens`.

-Hyperons will automatically append a `px` suffix to numbers, but certain properties will remain unitless (e.g. `z-index` or `order`).
-If you want to use units other than `px`, you should specify the value as a string with the desired unit.
+Hyperons will automatically append a `px` suffix to number values, but certain properties will remain unitless (e.g. `z-index` or `order`).
+If you want to use units other than `px`, you should specify the value as a string including the desired unit.
 For example:

 ```jsx
 // Input: